FAForever/faf-stack/README.md

 # FAF Stack

-This repository aims to provide a complete and ready-to-go Docker Compose file to set up a complete FAF Stack, or parts of it, with a single command.
+This repository aims to provide a ready-to-go Docker Compose file to set up a complete FAF stack (or parts of it) with a single command.

 ## Structure

-There are two directories: `config` (already there) and `data` (created upon first start).
+The FAF stack uses two directories:

+* `config` contains the configuration files for all FAF services
+* `data` contains data required or produced by the services

 ### Configuration

-Each service has its own directory within `conf`.
+Each service has its own directory within `config`.
 They usually contain an environment file and/or other configuration files needed for the service to operate properly.
 Environment files are loaded by Docker Compose and additional files/directories may be mounted as volumes (both as specified in `docker-compose.yml`).